uygnoey/TimeControl/README.md

 ## Bug

 It has some bugs that DB connection when replies are matching with posts.
-However, I have been known how to fix it since found this bug.
+However, I have been known how to fix it since found this bug, but we won't fix it because this project was closed from us when 2014.12.

 ## Etc.